 Foreign Policy Challenges.
-President Fox and Foreign Minister Castaneda have indicated that Mexico will pursue a more activist and diversified foreign policy, with greater involvement in UN activities, and stronger ties to Latin America and Europe.
+President Fox has indicated that Mexico will pursue a more activist and diversified foreign policy, with greater involvement in UN activities, and stronger ties to Latin America and Europe.
 President Fox has promoted the so-called Puebla-Panama Plan, which would provide for cooperative development efforts among the Central American countries and the southeastern states of Mexico.
 He is reviving the G-3 group (Colombia, Venezuela, and Mexico), seeking better ties with the Southern Common Market (Mercosur) countries in South America, and he has sought to expand trade with the European Union under the EU-Mexico Free Trade Agreement that went into effect in July 2000.
 Mexico holds a seat on the U.N.
 Security Council, and has played a stronger role in the United Nations' Human Rights Commission.
 On April 19, 2002, Mexico, for the first time, voted in the Commission to censure Cuba, and on April 22, 2002, Cuban President Castro strongly criticized President Fox for pressuring him to leave the international conference in Monterrey early.

 On various occasions, President Fox has indicated that he expects to have warm and friendly relations with the United States, and he has called for greater cooperation under NAFTA and for a more open border between the countries over time.
 He also indicated that he will be aggressive in defending the interests of Mexicans living abroad and established a Special Office for Mexicans Abroad.
 In 2001, Presidents Fox and Bush met in mid-February in Mexico, in mid-April in Canada, in early May in the United States, in early September in the United States on an official state visit, and in early October in the United States when President Fox expressed solidarity with the United States following the terrorist attacks.
-In 2002, the Presidents met on March 22 in Monterrey, Mexico, following the U.N. conference on development.
+In 2002, the Presidents met on March 22 in Monterrey, Mexico, following the U.N. conference on development, and on October 26 in Los Cabos, Mexico, at the Asia-Pacific Economic Cooperation (APEC) summit.
 The leaders have been discussing trade, migration, drug trafficking, and other issues.
-On April 9, 2002, the Mexican Senate denied President Fox permission to travel to the United States and Canada for business-related meetings, apparently because of concerns that President Fox is traveling excessively and that concrete results, especially a migration agreement, have been lacking.
+On August 14, 2002, President Fox cancelled his August 26-28 trip to Texas and his meeting with President Bush in Crawford to protest the execution by Texas authorities of convicted police killer Javier Suarez Medina despite Mexican claims that he was a Mexican citizen and was never afforded Mexican consular assistance.
+In early January 2003, Mexico brought a case against the United States to the International Court of Justice in the Hague on this issue.